kayleema/tanuki/README.md

 まだ実装されてない機能
 ------------------
-* keyword argument unpacking with defaults
-* variable length non-keyword arguments
-* dynamic dictionary lookup
+* dynamic dictionary lookup using【】brackets
-* dynamic dictionary set
+* dynamic dictionary set using【】brackets
+* correct infix operators for multiplication and division
+* expression parenthesis with line wrapping (currently an underscore must be placed before a pair of parenthesis and no new lines are allowed in the middle of a statement)
 * short form method definition
 * short form method call
-* correct infix operators for multiplication and division
-* expression parenthesis with line wrapping
+* escape codes in strings

 説明書
 -----